doublesymmetry/react-native-track-player/README.md

 [David Chavez](https://github.com/dcvz) & [Guilherme Chaguri](https://github.com/Guichaguri)

 ## Community
-You can find us as part of the [React Native Folks](https://discordapp.com/invite/zRbdGZ) Discord in the `#react-native-track- player` channel.
+You can find us as part of the [React Native Folks](https://discordapp.com/invite/zRbdGZ) Discord in the `#react-native-track-player` channel.

 ## Support the development
 Support the further development of this and other libraries.